 1992-D Penny Value

-The Denver Mint’s striking process employed 100 to 150 tonnes of pressure to impress Victor David Brenner’s enduring Lincoln portrait and Frank Gasparro’s architectural tribute to the Lincoln Memorial onto specially prepared planchets manufactured by Jarden Zinc Corporation in Tennessee.
+The 1992-D penny was struck at the Denver Mint with a mintage of 4,448,673,300 — making it one of the most commonly produced coins of the 20th century.
+Denver’s striking process applied 100 to 150 tonnes of pressure per coin, impressing Victor David Brenner’s Lincoln portrait and Frank Gasparro’s Memorial reverse onto planchets manufactured by the Jarden Zinc Corporation in Greeneville, Tennessee.

 1992-D Penny (RD) Price/Grade Chart